Find Affordable College Courses

 Read More…

-Missouri State University - Springfield landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
+With a ranking of #7, Missouri State University - Springfield did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
 Located in the midsize city of Springfield, Missouri State is a public school with a very large student population.

 About 98% of the students majoring in human development at the school are women while 2% are male.